NishanthChowdary097/Projectschool/README.md

 # Projectschool
-This file will be containing
+This file will be containing the fullstack of The Rural education project.